Deadline: Monday, January 17, 2022

-SUSI programs are designed to provide foreign educators and researchers the opportunity to deepen their understanding of U.S. society, culture, values, and institutions through intensive academic programs at U.S. Universities and study tours throughout the country.
-The ultimate goal of the program is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools.
+SUSI programs are designed to provide foreign educators and researchers the opportunity to deepen their understanding of U.S. society, culture, values, and institutions through intensive post-graduate level academic programs at U.S. Universities and study tours throughout the country.
+The ultimate goal of the program is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.

-for Secondary Educators will take place over the course of five weeks beginning early June.
-Three Institutes for Secondary School Educators will be offered, two with a focus on classroom teachers and the third with a focus on administrators including teacher trainers, curriculum developers, textbook writers, and ministry of education officials, among others.
-This year, the Institutes will be unified under the theme “Liberty, Equality, and the American Dream.”
-The program will be conducted in English with a multinational group of 20 participants..
+Program Details: SUSI for Secondary Educators will take place over the course of five weeks beginning early June 2022.
+Three Institutes for Secondary School Educators will be offered, two with a focus on classroom teachers and the third with a focus on teachers, administrators, including teacher trainers, curriculum developers, textbook writers, ministry of education officials, among others.
+This year, the program features curriculum based on study of how America’s foundations and historical development have shaped and continue to inform the ot inform U.S. politics, economics, and society.
+The program will be conducted in English with a multinational group of 20 participants.
 The Department of State will cover travel and ground transportation, as well as book, cultural, housing, subsistence, mailing, and incidental allowances for all participants.
+Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.
+However while Institute staff will make available special accommodations to the greatest extent possible, participants must be reminded that full participation in all Institute activities is still expected.
+Should a participant need to quarantine due to positive COVID-19 test results, accommodations will follow Centers for Disease Control and Prevention (CDC) guidelines.

 Candidate Description and Qualifications: